RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Numerical setup

 In the $\MOM$ scheme, the RCs can be determined by the following renormalization conditions~\cite{Martinelli:1994ty},

 where the momenta of the external quark legs are chosen to satisfy $p_1=p_2=p$ and $\mu^2=p^2$ is the renormalization scale of {the} $\MOM$ scheme.
-However, the definition in Eq.~(\ref{eq:rimom_prop}) needs to calculate the derivative of the momentum, this will inevitably introduce a systematic error since the momentum is discrete in lattice simulations.
+However, the definition in Eq.~(\ref{eq:rimom_prop}) needs to calculate the derivative with respect to the momentum, and this will inevitably introduce a systematic error since the momentum is discrete in lattice simulations.
 A more convenient method to obtain $Z_q^\MOM$ is using the vector vertex correction

 It is easy to verify that Eq.~(\ref{eq:rimom_prop}) and Eq.~(\ref{eq:rimom_vex}) are equivalent by using the Ward identity~\cite{Martinelli:1994ty},

 A modified version of the RI/MOM scheme is the $\RIpMOM$ scheme, which replaces $Z_q^{\MOM}$ by $Z_q^{\RIp}$~\cite{Gracey:2003yr},